KNMI/adaguc-server/doc/Running.md

   -f $ADAGUCDOCKERHOME/adaguc-data \
   -p 443
 # You can view or edit the file ./.env file

+For more info on what environment variables you can configure, see [Environment variables](/doc/Environment_Variables.md)
 ```

 ### Step 3.
 Once the steps above have been done, it is time to start: